There are many ways to visually explain a list of values with different types of Excel Charts and other trickery.

 To change individual parts of a chart, head to the Format tab.

-There’s also setting in the Format Chart pane at right.
+There are also settings in the Format Chart pane at right.
 Also clicking elements in the chart itself.
 The three buttons to the right are very handy.

 Chart Elements – turn on/off parts of the charts